 But a 20-minute workout can be incredibly effective, too.

 Here are some key benefits of short-and-sweet workouts.

-“When it comes to losing fat, building endurance, and elevating cardiovascular fitness, density is more important than duration,” says Trevor Thieme, C.S.C.S., Beachbody’s senior director of fitness and nutrition content.
+“When it comes to losing fat, building endurance, and elevating cardiovascular fitness, density is more important than duration,” says Trevor Thieme, C.S.C.S., Beachbody’s executive director of fitness and nutrition content.

 “That’s why a 20-minute workout that keeps the intensity high and rest periods short can deliver the same — or even better — results as a lower intensity workout that’s two or three times as long,” Thieme adds.

 “Shorter, more concise workouts are easier to fit into hectic schedules,” notes Jack McNamara, M.S.c., C.S.C.S., a clinical exercise physiologist and NASM-certified personal trainer in London, England.

 Easier to Stick To

 No matter what else you have going on in your life, 20-minute workouts could be all you need to build a healthy routine and stick with it.